System Architecture

 • POST /webhooks/helpscout - HelpScout ticket webhook

-• Webhooks: API key validation in Lambda
+• Authentication: API key/signature validation in Lambda

 • Throttling: